ChewbaccaJerky/hoot/README.md

 ## Google Maps API Integration

-  As the backend retrieve and serve data to the frontend, Hoots places and renders markers onto map to be displayed to it's users.
+  As the backend retrieve and serve data to the frontend, Hoot places and renders markers onto the map to be displayed to it's users.

 ```
 updateMarkers(businesses) {